torvalds/linux/Documentation/security/self-protection.rst

 Destination tracking
 --------------------

-To help kill classes of bugs that result in kernel addresses being written to userspace, the destination of writes needs to be tracked.
+To help kill classes of s that result in kernel addresses being written to userspace, the destination of writes needs to be tracked.
 If the buffer is destined for userspace (e.g. seq_file backed ``/proc`` files), it should automatically censor sensitive values.